João Mário (footballer, born January 1993): Benfica

 João Mário joined Benfica on 13 July 2021, on a five-year deal.
 He scored his first competitive goal on 10 August, opening the 2–0 home victory over Spartak Moscow in the third qualifying round of the UEFA Champions League.

-In the following edition of that tournament, João Mário scored four times in the group stage; this included a first-half penalty in a 2–1 away victory of Juventus on 14 September 2022, and the sixth goal in the 92nd minute of the 6–1 win at Maccabi Haifa on 2 November that qualified his team as group winners on away goal difference.
+In the following edition of that tournament, João Mário scored four times in the group stage; this included a first-half penalty in a 2–1 away defeat of Juventus on 14 September 2022, and the sixth goal in the 92nd minute of the 6–1 win at Maccabi Haifa on 2 November that qualified his team as group winners on away goal difference.
 He added a career-best 17 in the league for the champions.

 João Mário scored his first career hat-trick on 29 November 2023, with all goals coming in the first half of an eventual 3–3 home draw against his former club Inter Milan in the Champions League group phase; he also became the first player to achieve the feat for Benfica in the competition's format.

 Beşiktaş

 On 4 September 2024, João Mário was loaned to Beşiktaş until the end of the season.
 He scored seven goals in all competitions, adding four assists.

 In June 2025, the mandatory €2 million purchase clause was activated and João Mário signed a permanent contract.

+AEK Athens

-On 12 September, however, he was loaned to Super League Greece club AEK Athens.
+On 12 September 2025, João Mário was loaned to Super League Greece club AEK Athens.
+On 10 May 2026, he scored a stoppage-time goal in a 2–1 victory over Panathinaikos to secure a 14th league title.

+In September 2026, having mutually terminated his contract with Beşiktaş, João Mário agreed to a permanent deal.